nguyensjsu/sp21-172-the-uncalled-four/journal/project_journal.md

 #### CMPE 172 - Starbucks - Week #2 - April 29, 2020
 ***Port Over Cybersource***
-We ported over the information from the Cybersource lab to the project, which will be invaluable for the verification of credit cards on our system for the Cashier app.
+We ported over the information from the Cybersource lab to the project, which will be invaluable for the verification of credit cards on our system for the app.
 Many of the CyberSource integration can be used from the lab, but some modifications must be made for the project.

 [Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/ccd22b76d916fb2d7401fadc124738c6df515aaa)